-(a) Not later than September 1, 2006, the commissioner of health shall establish a task force to study eradication of cervical cancer in Vermont.
+(a) No later than September 1, 2006, the commissioner shall establish a task force to study eradication of cervical cancer in Vermont.
 The task force shall include:

 (3) the director of the office of Vermont health access or a designee;

 (4) the commissioner of banking, insurance, securities, and health care administration or a designee;